-The vehicle has several indicators to warn of the engine overheating.
+The vehicle has an engine coolant temperature gauge and an engine temperature light to warn of engine overheating.

-There is an engine coolant temperature gauge and an engine coolant temperature warning light on the instrument cluster.
+There are also engine hot messages that may display in the Driver Information Center (DIC).

-See Engine Coolant Temperature Gauge \Rightarrow 118 and Engine Coolant Temperature Warning Light \Rightarrow 126.
-The vehicle may also display a message on the Driver Information Center (DIC).
-If the decision is made not to lift the hood when this warning appears, get service help right away.
+If the decision is made not to lift the hood when one of these warnings appears, but get service help right away.